dvdbisong/dvdbisong.github.io/gcp-ml-seminar/pandas.md

 ### DataFrame Manipulation
 #### Removing a Row/ Column
 In many cases during the data cleaning process, they may be a need to drop unwanted rows or data variables (i.e., columns).
 We typically do this using the `drop` function.
-The `drop` function has a parameter `axis` whose deafult is `0`.
+The `drop` function has a parameter `axis` whose default is `0`.
 If `axis` is set to 1, it drops columns in a dataset, but if left at the default, rows are dropped from the dataset.

 Note that when a column or row is dropped a new `DataFrame` or `Series` is returned without altering the original data structure.
 Let's see some examples.
 ```python